 Izakayas typically are small casual bars that serve dishes and snacks as well as alcohol.
 Typically a place people go to after work to socialise and have something to eat.

 Izakaya Masaka is a restaurant serving only vegan dishes in the hub of Tokyo, located in Shibuya.
-A perfect place to have dinner after a day of exploring all the wonderful spots in of the big city!
+A perfect place to have dinner after a day of exploring all the wonderful spots in the big city!

 Things that are close by: